Last Updated on

-Other musicians and musical styles also influenced their followers – for the young, it was about belonging to something and having a common identity with that band or genre.
-For example, rock bands influenced the wearing of no nonsense longer hair, reggae had dreadlocks and the short rude boy, glam and pop had various layered and textured styles.
+Musicians and musical styles influenced their followers.
+For the young, it was about belonging to something and having a common identity with that band or genre.
+For example, rock bands influenced the wearing of no nonsense longer hair and reggae had dreadlocks.
+Likewise, glam and pop lead to various layered and textured styles.

 Society had an influence on how men appeared to wear their hair and facial hair in certain circumstances during the very early ’70s.

 Since long hair for men had re-emerged in the 1960s, conservative people and institutions viewed long hair and facial as morally corrupt and just plain wrong.
-There are plenty of cases worldwide of long-haired students getting banned from college or school, men with long hair being attacked or forcibly shaved, and job adverts stating “moustaches not welcome”.
+There are plenty of cases worldwide of long-haired students getting banned from college or school.
+Similarly, men with long hair were attacked or forcibly shaved, and job adverts could state “moustaches not welcome”.

-This attitude soon changed, and long hair and facial became an accepted part of everyday – nothing to bat an eye over.
+However, this attitude soon changed, and long hair and facial became an accepted part of everyday.
+Quite simply, nothing to bat an eye over.

 Also, successful films like American Grafitti (1972) and Grease (1978), plus the Fonz-tastic TV show Happy Days (1974-84) gave a solid nod to 1950s/early ’60s rocker culture.